seannam/seannam_source/_pages/about.md

 permalink: /about/
 ---

 Hi!
-My name is Sean Sangwoo Nam and I'm a fourth year computer science student at UC San Diego, graduating June 2019.
+My name is Sean Sangwoo Nam and I'm a fourth year computer science student at UC San Diego, graduating December 2019.

 I love learning and using new technologies to build products and services that solve problems or are just really cool to share.
 I've worked with a variety of different languages, frameworks, and libraries.